shayansm2/eng-notebook/docker/readme.md

 ## Dockerfile
 Dockerfile is a blueprint for building images.
 ![Untitled](static/Dockerfile.png)
-* `FROM` means that the dockerfile is going to start by basing it on what image
+* `FROM` Defines the base image to use and start the build process. means that the dockerfile is going to start by basing it on what image
 ![Untitled](static/imageLayers.png)
   * each image is based on another image. image layers are all the images which are based on each other to build the final image
 * `ENV` you can set env variables on dockerfile too, but it's preferred to have them on docker compose file